Those who work within a company might not be familiar with the NAICS and NACE codes. Yet these are very important elements for analysing new markets.

 The system is an evolution of the SIC (Standard Industrial Classification), introduced in the 1930s in the USA and based on the use of 4-digit codes.

 The need to reflect the evolution of the market and its complexity led to the revision of this system to the current six-digit NAICS codes.
-The image shows the six levels into which the system is divided.
+The image above shows the six levels into which the system is divided.

 The importance of NAICS and NACE codes for market analysis